+Ditte Duper visor:

+Internship Year: D ate of Agreement:

+Instructions:

-At the beginning of the internship discuss and establish with the intern the major activities in which he/she is expected to engage and list them below.
-In addition, list and identify training expectations and methods within specified competency areas.
-These constitute a contract and should be considered to form part of the basis for evaluation of the intern's performance.
+which he/she is expect expectations and meth ted to engage and list ods within specified and establish with the intern the major activities in at them below.
+In addition, list and identify training a competency areas.
+These constitute a contract and asis for evaluation of the intern's performance.

-A. Major Activities

-- 1) Direct Clinical Contact (specify # of hours [a minimum of 25% or 10 hours per week is required] and type of contact, e.g., individual, group, family psychotherapy, other intervention, testing, consultation, supervision of others, etc.) - A minimum of 10 hours (25%) to a maximum of twenty-four (24) hours per week of direct, face-to-face, client/patient contact, to include the following approximate minimum hours/week for each type of intervention contact:
+required] and t ype of contact, e.g., esting, consultation, • A minimum hours per week nours [a minimum of 25% or 10 hours per week is individual, group, family psychotherapy, other supervision of others, etc.) of 10 hours (25%) to a maximum of twenty-four (24) of direct, face-to-face, client/patient contact, to include proximate minimum hours/week for each type of stact:

-• Minimum Six (6) psychological evaluations for the year; if require more than six/year, list minimum here .
+hrs/wk Individual Therapy

+hrs/wk Group Therapy

+hrs/wk Family Therapy

+hrs/wk Other Therapy/Intervention, Please specify type:

+hrs/wk Consultation with other professionals or others involved in client/patient care.

+hrs/wk Supervision of others.

-2) Supervision (specify # of hours [at minimum four hours total required: at least two hours of individual supervision from licensed psychologist required and one additional hour may be individual or group supervision with a licensed psychologist onsite], with whom (name of supervisor, postdoc, etc.), and type- group, individual, case conference, etc.)
+additional hour may be individual or group supervision with a licensed psychologist onsite], with whom (name of supervisor, postdoc, etc.), and type- group, individual, case conference, etc.)